 Two of the most important technical solutions that should be implemented to block phishing attacks are spam filters and web filters.
 Both are effective at combatting phishing, albeit from different angles.
 When both are used together, protection is better than the sum of both parts.

 A spam filter must have certain features to block sophisticated phishing threats.
 Blacklists are great for identifying emails from known malicious IP addresses, but IP addresses frequently change.
 Machine learning approaches are needed to identify previously unseen phishing tactics and threats from IP addresses not known to be malicious.
-Multiple AV engines can help to block more malware threats, while sandboxing can be used identify new malware variants.
+Multiple AV engines can help block more malware threats, while email sandboxing can identify new malware variants.
 DMARC is also vital to block email impersonation attacks, while outbound scanning is important to rapidly detect compromised mailboxes.
 All of these features are employed by SpamTitan, which is why the solution has such a high block rate (over 99.97%) and low false positive rate.

 Web filters are primarily used to restrict access to malicious and undesirable websites, whether they are sites with pornographic content or malicious sites used for phishing and malware distribution.
 Web filters, especially DNS-based filters, greatly improve protection against threats and will block access to known malicious websites.
 They will also block malware downloads and restrict access to questionable websites that serve no work purpose but increase risk.
 WebTitan will do this and more, and can easily be configured to protect remote workers, no matter where they choose to access the Internet.